Stephen A. DiMauro

-DiMauro was responsible for mentoring and developing many of the horsemen involved in Thoroughbred racing today.
+DiMauro was responsible for developing many of the horsemen involved in Thoroughbred racing today.
 His experience and insight into the sport has earned him much respect among many.
 He gave Richard Migliore a chance, and Richard "The Mig," was a well-known jockey for many years until his retirement in June 2010, and is still involved in the sport with the New York Racing Association.
 He gave Dominic Galluscio horses to train when he was just starting out on his own as a professional trainer.
 Dominic is today one of the more well-known claiming trainers in the New York circuit.
 DiMauro also took young exercise rider, Karen Shiels, under his wing, and gave her a chance when she was fresh out of college, grooming her to train on her own one day.
 Karen, under DiMauro's guidance and tutelage, ended up breaking in many of Steve's yearlings who went on to become stakes winners.
 Menifee, a Kentucky bred, out of Anne Campbell, by Harlan son of Storm Cat went on to run 2nd in the Kentucky Derby and 2nd in the Preakness in 1999.
 Besides mentoring and being busy with his training, breeding and farm management, he always found time to give back to the sport he loved so much.
 His service to the industry included board of directors positions with the New York Horsemens's Benevolent and Protection Association, the New York Backstretch Pension Fund, Breeder's Cup Ltd. and the New York Thoroughbred Breeding Fund (serving as president in 1982 and 1983).